-Incidental costs are included in the acquisition value of the tangible fixed assets concerned.
-They are depreciated at the same rate as the facilities to which they relate.
+Ancillary costs are included in the purchase value of the tangible fixed assets concerned.
+Ancillary costs are depreciated at the same rate as the installations to which they relate.

-THIRD-PARTY INTERVENTIONS
+THIRD-PARTY ACTIONS

-Third-party contributions to the financing of tangible fixed assets are deducted from their acquisition value.
-They are also deducted from the depreciation base of the said installations
+Third-party actions in the funding of tangible fixed assets are deducted from the latter's purchase values.
+They are also deducted from the basis for depreciating the facilities mentioned above.